erg55/Simon-lab-workshop/README.md

 >uce-142_acyPis2 |uce-142
 ```

 We want everything up to and including the underscore removed and everything after the space removed.
 [This] is a really helpful tool for writing commands like sed that use regular expression.
-The first sed command should replace the beginning bit
+The first sed command should replace the beginning bit.
+You must specify the -r flag annoyingly for the extended grep vocubulary with the + symbol:

 ```
-sed s/\w+\-\w+([\_])//g
+sed -r 's/>\w+-\w+_/>/g' uce-142.fasta > testfile
-sed s/\s.+//g
+sed -r 's/\s.+//g' uce-142.fasta > testfile
 ```